National Skill Development Corporation: Operation and funding model

-As a not-for-profit company, NSDC realises its target both by running government-funded activities and providing funding to private skill-training enterprises, companies and organisations.
+As a not-for-profit company, NSDC realizes its target both by running government-funded activities and providing funding to private skill-training enterprises, companies and organizations.
 NSDC participates in government skill-training schemes and initiatives as a partner or project management unit to run official grant-based programs, and supports the central and state governments of India in implementing their skills development strategies.
 NSDC also develops appropriate models to enhance, support and coordinate upskilling initiatives in private sectors.
 According to its annual report, NSDC developed an effective network of training partners which includes 302 funded, 115 non-funded and 14 innovation partners as well as 39 operational Sector Skill Councils, and distributed 1453.70 Crore (around US$210 million) funding to the skills training programs through the partnership network.